sunpech/sunpech.github.io/_posts/2016-05-17-captain-america-civil-war.md

 I've watched the movie *twice* now and I really like it.
 I even enjoyed it more the second time.
 Not only does it complete a trilogy of the Captain America movies, it also sets up Phase 3 of the MCU.

 The [Russo brothers](https://en.wikipedia.org/wiki/Russo_brothers) did an excellent job directing some of the best comic book based movies of all time and I can't wait for them to start with the Avengers Infinity War series.
-I'm amazed with how they handled action movies considering they are known for doing episodes of [Arrested Development](http://www.imdb.com/title/tt0367279/) and [Community](http://www.imdb.com/title/tt1439629/).
+I'm amazed with how they handled action movies, considering that they are known for doing episodes of [Arrested Development](http://www.imdb.com/title/tt0367279/) and [Community](http://www.imdb.com/title/tt1439629/).

 ![Captain America Civil War](/public/images/blog/captain-america-civil-war.jpg)